 There is a large selection of toys for toddlers and babies to choose from.
 We have outlined some of the types below;

-- Rubber Duck – The most famous and recognised baby bath toy would be the yellow rubber duck.
+- Rubber Duck – The most famous and recognised baby toy would be the yellow rubber duck.
 Oli and Carol make this modern-day version which is super cute!

 - Thermometer – A thermometer toy is a must-have.
 So much so we have included it in our baby essentials list.
 The thermometer toys will make sure the water is at the correct temperature before putting the baby in the bath.

 - Fishing – With toy fish swimming around the bath your baby can practise their hand and eye coordination with a bath fishing set.

 - Pipes – The pipe toys suction onto the wall of your bath.
 You can pour water into them and join them together for endless bath time fun.